 “Our updated targets and accelerated timelines reflect a very challenging, yet viable pathway to net zero, which is driven by advances in technology and solutions.
 What is needed is a rapid scale-up which we will strive to achieve in close collaboration with customers and suppliers across the entire supply chain.”
 Henriette Hallberg Thygesen, CEO of Fleet & Strategic Brands, A.P.
 Moller - Maersk

-To design relevant, engaging customer experiences for these customers, retailers must start with an understanding of how they are shopping, while keeping in mind that environmental and social causes have become a heated topic for many.
+To design relevant, engaging customer experiences for the wise consumer, retailers must start with an understanding of how the mindful consumer shops, while keeping in mind that environmental and social causes have become a heated topic for many.

-Challenges can still hinder brands, though.
+However, challenges can still hinder brands.
 Making a push for sustainability, social and financial responsibility without a clear focus and realistic expectations can lead to the need for product innovation or redesign and instability within the established supply chain.

 On the other hand, when planned correctly, sustainable and socially responsible projects can lead to greater brand value and increased revenue.

-Over time, it will become clearer how we can all fit into this system, but right now, the data shows that a good portion of customers want eco-friendly, socially-aware brands and by becoming one, you will not only stand out, but will be doing the planet a service.
+Over time, it will become clearer how we can all fit into this new era of mindful consumption, but right now, the data shows that a good portion of customers want eco-friendly, socially-aware brands and by becoming one, you will not only stand out but will be doing the planet a service.